sjentsch/lsjDocs/lsj/Ch10_ChiSquare_6.rst

 You can specify this test in jamovi from a check box in the ‘Statistics’ options of the ‘Contingency Tables’ analysis.
-When you do this with the data from the ``salem.csv`` file, the Fisher exact test statistic is shown in the results.
+When you do this with the
+|salem| data set, the Fisher exact test statistic is shown in the results.
 The main thing we’re interested in here is the *p*-value, which in this case is small enough (*p* = 0.036) to justify rejecting the null hypothesis that people on fire are just as happy as people not on fire (see :numref:`fig-Fisher`).

 .. ----------------------------------------------------------------------------